 Strike in Rome is fortunately rare.
 Here you can find tips for the case that a strike tumbles your planning.

 Strikes are generally announced in a timely manner.
 Wild strikes and sudden sicknesses of the staff are extremely rare.
-A spectacular case, however, has recently occurred in Rome on the occasion of an important football match, which the staff wanted to watch rather than follow their work.
+A spectacular case, however, has occurred some year ago in Rome on the occasion of an important football match, which the staff wanted to watch rather than follow their work.

 If you’re aware of a strike announcement, you should adjust your planning to spend your precious time not with the adverse consequences of the strike.